About the Denon AVR-X4500H

 - Dynamic EQ: Audyssey Dynamic EQ also features advanced DSP processing to deliver full range wide-band response, even at reduced volume levels.
 Dynamic EQ Reference Level Offset provides three offsets from the film level reference (5 dB, 10 dB, and 15 dB) that can be selected when the mix level of the content is not within the standard.

-Listening Modes: The Denon AVR-X4500H features a variety of Listening modes to choose from, so you can enjoy your movie or music soundtrack the want you want to hear it.
+Listening Modes: The Denon AVR-X4500H features a variety of Listening modes to choose from, so you can enjoy your movie or music soundtrack the way you want to hear it.

 - Auto Detection: In Auto Mode, the Listening Mode switches automatically to the corresponding type of audio input signal (Dolby Digital, Dolby TrueHD, Dolby Digital Plus, DTS, DTS-HD, or multichannel PCM) that is detected.
 If the input signal is analog or PCM (2-channel), stereo playback is used.